itchio/itch.io/docs/creators/getting-indexed.md

 > **Note:** Projects that use generic or very short titles may be difficult to
 > search for due to how generic their name is.
 If you want to ensure your
-> project can easily be found by name try a more more unique name.
+> project can easily be found by name, try a more unique name.
 Titles that
-> are a single letter or a single common English word max limit your project's
+> are a single letter or a single common English word may limit your project's
 > discoverability in search even if it is indexed.

 ### Publishing

 Publishing a project is simple and can be done by the project creator (or anyone who has permission to edit the page).
-From the project's edit page, scroll to the **Visibility & access** section located on the bottom and select the **Public** option.
+From the project's edit page, scroll to the **Visibility & access** section located at the bottom and select the **Public** option.
 After saving your page, your project is published.
 Published projects **can be accessed by anyone from your profile page, directly by URL, and your followers can find the project in their feeds & email